sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/peptides/calculators/caterpillar-solvation.md

 The Caterpillar solvation energy calculation is based on the work of Coluzza et al (see [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0020853)).

 The ProtoSyn's modifications introduce a significant degree of complexity, futher explained bellow.
-In sum, the calculation takes 2 steps: the [Burial degree calculation](@ref) and the [Hydrophobicity weight calculation](@ref).
+In sum, the calculation takes 2 steps: the [1.
+Burial degree calculation](@ref) and the [2.
+Hydrophobicity weight calculation](@ref).

 ## 1. Burial degree calculation